Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 Although the taste is very similar to that of green tea, matcha tastes good even to people who are less likely to start with green tea.
 This is because high-quality matcha tastes less bitter than conventional green tea.
 Nevertheless, it is still very aromatic and sometimes tart.

 Some might even describe it as fruity and sweet.
 Quality and taste are closely related in matcha.
 The lower the quality, the more bitter the taste.
-Plucking timing also matters.
-Matcha from earlier plucking dates tends to be more aromatic and less bitter than matcha from later plucking dates.
+Harvest timing also matters.
+Matcha from earlier harvest dates tends to be more aromatic and less bitter than matcha from later harvest dates.

 For a lot of people, the taste and smell of matcha tea takes a little getting used to.
 Some are reminded of the smell of seaweed or a freshly mowed meadow.
 This puts many off at first.
 However, after trying for the first time, people often change their mind.